 At the very least, you’ll need to cut away the sections that have root rot in an effort to save the petunias.
 Be careful with your plants moving forward to avoid root rot.

-Finally, you can take a look at some specific advice for trying to save overwatered petunias.
+Finally, let’s look at some tips for trying to save overwatered petunias.
 You want to try to dry the plant out a bit to see if it will get back to normal, but other methods might be needed as well.

 When you’re finished, you can place your petunias back in their pots.
-Hopefully, this will be enough to save the petunias, but you’ll need to exhibit good watering habits moving forward to keep this from happening again.
+Hopefully, this will be enough to save them, but you’ll need to exhibit good watering habits moving forward to keep this from happening again.

 Most people make mistakes when they first start taking care of plants.
 Don’t beat yourself up over this because you will get better over time.